stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/ondemand.md

 ![ood_my_jobs](images/ood_my_jobs.png)

-At the bottom of the detailled view, you'll find two button that will bring you to the directory where that job's files are located, either in the **File Manager** or in a **Shell** session.
+At the bottom of the detailed view, you'll find two button that will bring you to the directory where that job's files are located, either in the **File Manager** or in a **Shell** session.